 We are currently building partnerships and raising funding to adapt these lesson plans for other countries.
 Please visit our Schools page and sign up to the schools mailing list to find out when we have new versions ready to release.

 Please submit an enquiry via this Contact Us form selecting the ‘Speaker Request for Damon Gameau’ option.
 Your enquiry will be forwarded to Damon’s booking agent who will be in touch to discuss your proposed event.
-Please note that a speaker fee plus travel costs are applicable and he has very limited availability through to the end of 2019.
+Please note that a speaker fee will be applicable.

 2040: A Handbook for the Regeneration is available in bookstores and online.
 Find out more here!

 The Regeneration is a global movement of people who are mobilised to learn about, contribute to, advocate for and invest in regenerative solutions that improve the wellbeing of the planet, all people and all living systems.

 In order for us to realise a brighter 2040, we have created a participatory action hub where you can create a personalised action plan and connect with a network of organisations who are all doing their part to combat climate change.